microsoft/verisol/INSTALL.md

 `VeriSol DAO-Sim-Fixed.sol Mallory`

+### Other examples
+A few more examples with non-default options can be found [here](https://github.com/microsoft/verisol/wiki/Experimental--options-in-VeriSol).

 ## VeriSol Code Contracts library
 The code contract library **VeriSolContracts.sol** is present [here](/Test/regressions/Libraries/VeriSolContracts.sol).
 This allows adding loop invariants, contract invariants for proofs, and extending the assertion language.